Relintai/pandemonium_engine_docs/03_usage/15_scripting/gdscript/01_gdscript_basics.md

 ```

-- Wildcard pattern
-    This pattern matches everything.
+- Wildcard pattern: This pattern matches everything.
 It's written as a single underscore.
   It can be used as the equivalent of the `default` in a `switch` statement in other languages

 ```
 match x: